Doris Matsui: Tenure

-As of October 2021, Matsui had voted in line with Joe Biden's stated position 100% of the time.
+Matsui voted with President Joe Biden's stated position 100% of the time in the 117th Congress, according to a FiveThirtyEight analysis.

 Women's rights

 Matsui is pro-choice and received an endorsement from NARAL.
 She supports federal health funding that includes abortion funding.
-She has a focus on preventing unwanted pregnancies altogether by funding contraception programs and making them readily available.
+Matsui has advocated for access to reproductive health care by funding contraception programs and making them readily available.
 She supports emergency contraceptive capabilities in hospitals for rape victims.
 Matsui opposes restricting minors from traveling across state borders for abortion procedures.
 She has voted to continue stem cell research.
 Matsui opposed the overturning of Roe v.
 Wade.
 She called the decision "devastating" and said she was "deeply heartbroken and angered" by it.

 On March 8, 2021, on the second anniversary of the U.S. women's national soccer team's pay discrimination lawsuit, Matsui and Rosa DeLauro introduced the Give Our Athletes Level Salaries (GOALS) Act, to ensure the U.S. women's national soccer team was "paid fair and equitable wages compared to the U.S. Men's team".
 The GOALS Act threatens to cut federal funding for the 2026 World Cup if the U.S. Soccer Federation does not comply.

-Budget

-Matsui has supported political earmarks, saying, "members of Congress know their districts pretty well and know what they need."

-Matsui has supported raising the debt limit by $2.4 trillion for federal spending and has supported numerous bailouts and federal funds injections.
-In 2008 she supported a $15 billion bailout for GM and another $60 billion stimulus package.
-She supported the initial Troubled Asset Relief Program (TARP) bailout funds and the $825 billion continuation of 2009 in the hopes of avoiding recession.
-She later supported an additional $198 billion stimulus package.
-She supports expanding agencies to meet the needs of citizens, rather than cutting spending and reform.

-Matsui voted to raise senators' salaries in 2009.
-She also voted to raise the minimum wage in 2007 and extend unemployment benefits from 39 to 59 weeks.

-Drugs

-Matsui voted to increase funding to Mexico to fight against the drug cartels.
-Her rating by NORML indicates that she is "hard on drugs".
-Matsui supports the distribution of clean and sterile syringes to reduce spread of HIV and hepatitis.
+Technology

+As Ranking Member of the House Energy and Commerce Subcommittee on Communications and Technology, Matsui has been recognized for her leadership on issues related to technology and innovation.

+She chairs the Congressional Spectrum Caucus and has worked to promote the deployment of next-generation wireless technologies, stressing the importance of maintaining a healthy spectrum pipeline.
+Matsui has worked on policies that support access to reliable, affordable, high-speed broadband for families and students, and authored legislation to close the divide on digital equity and access.